nes-b/AstSyns/README.md

 ## Astrocyte Domain - Synapse Density
-We also investigated presumed depletion of the synaptic island (synapses within the astrocytic spatial domain) of affected cells.
+We also investigated a presumed depletion of the synaptic island (synapses within the astrocytic spatial domain) of affected cells.
+In these tauopathies, astrogliopathy with pTau+ inclusions is a common and pathognomonic finding, whereas the 3D-organization of pTau aggregates differs between both disease entities. \
 Therefore, we imaged (212 x 212) um^2 large ROI centering such astrocytes (AT8 / EAAT2 markers) and partitioned the raw synaptic channel (HOMER1) into 17 bins.

 ### Prepare workspace